jjgrainger/PostTypes/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for your Pull Request! :tada:
+Thank you for your Pull Request!

 Please consider the following when creating your pull request: